 Thank you for your interest in Ubuntoo.
 We’re excited that you’re here!
 To continue, you’ll need an account with us.

 Waste Free Oceans (WFO) collects and transforms ocean plastic into new, beautiful products.
 They partner with recyclers, converters and brands to make optimal use of available resources and raise awareness on the issue of ocean plastic.
 Based in Brussels, they also operate in the Americas, Asia and Turkey.

-WFO acquired innovative, yet simple "Ocean Trash Collectors", which can remove 2-8 tonnes of floating marine debris.
+WFO acquired innovative, yet simple "Ocean Trash Collectors from Thomsea", which can remove 2-8 tonnes of floating marine debris.
 They offer a locally implementable solution to marine litter: attaching nets to fishing boats.
 The aim is to lease them to businesses and NGOs in areas of waste accumulation.
 They collaborate with companies to create products from the recycled material, making optimal use of available plastic resources.
 Connecting brands to our trusted network of plastic recyclers and converters, WFO builds the bridge in transforming marine litter into new sustainable products.

 WFO lobbies stakeholders at all levels to raise awareness about the issue of marine litter and implement projects to motivate behaviour change.
 They welcome participation in beach clean-ups or fundraisers.
 They claim that in 2013, WFO successfully lobbied EU policy makers to secure subsidies from the European Maritime and Fisheries Fund (EMFF) for fishermen to perform marine clean-ups.

 With the growing global call to action to address the issue of marine litter, WFO feels that they are ideally placed to offer practical answers: their strong connections within the European plastics and recycling industries and extensive experience in recovering, recycling and reusing marine plastics allow Waste Free Oceans to contribute to cleaner waters and waste free seas.